David Gordon (economist): Macroeconomic analysis and economic policy

-In 1979, Gordon became co-chair of a commission on economic problems set up by the Progressive Alliance—a political coalition of more than 200 organizations representing labor, citizens, civil rights, and women's organizations.
+In 1979, Gordon became co-chair of a commission on economic problems set up by the Progressive Alliance, a political coalition of more than 200 organizations representing labor, citizens, civil rights, and women's organizations.
 He felt that a new and overarching analysis of the U.S. economy was needed in order to understand the macroeconomic travails of the time and to guide proposals for change.
-This led to more than a decade of collaboration with Samuel Bowles and Thomas Weisskopf in which they first analyzed the post-World War II boom of the U.S. economy as well as its subsequent unraveling and then formulated policy proposals to develop a more democratic, egalitarian, and successful U.S. economy in the future.
-Gordon, Bowles, and Weisskopf's account of the unraveling of the postwar boom gives prominence to the institutional and political impact of sustained full employment during the middle-to-late 1960s, the erosion of U.S. world hegemony and the rise of environmental and other citizen movements.
+From the late 1970s to the late 1980s, Gordon collaborated with Samuel Bowles and Thomas Weisskopf on historical and institutional analyses of the post-World War II U.S. economy, examining the causes of economic expansion and subsequent structural shifts.
+Gordon, Bowles, and Weisskopf's account of the post-war boom emphasized institutional and political factors such as sustained full employment during the middle-to-late 1960s, the erosion of U.S. world hegemony, and the rise of environmental and other citizen movements.

 They argue that the boom ended because the institutional structures could no longer restrain the claims of rivals (both domestic and international) against the profits of U.S. corporations and that a new and more just social and economic order would be needed to restore prosperity.
 Gordon's work with Bowles and Weisskopf led to numerous econometric and historical studies on the dynamics of stagflation, the slowdown of productivity growth, and the determinants of profitability and investment, which were published in a series of articles in economic journals.
 The collaboration also led to two co-authored books for a general audience, namely Beyond the Waste Land: A Democratic Alternative to Economic Decline (1983) and After the Waste Land: A Democratic Economics for the Year 2000 (1991).